Brett Baker is an actor, poet and songwriter from Anchorage, Alaska.

 Royal National Theatre1998 – 1998Post Graduate StudyConcentration: Classical Text

 Brett Baker's Interests & Activities:

 Staying up too late.
 Finding sleeper films on Netflix.
 Studying Krav-Maga.
-Reading Bloomberg News on my IPad in the morning.
+Reading Bloomberg News and watching Don Lemon and Anderson Cooper on CNN.
 Shopping at Trader Joes for the latest earth-shattering chocolate bar and trying to get myself back into yoga class.